StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/HTTPS.md

   "modifiers...": RecordModifier[]
 ---

-A adds an HTTPS record to a domain.
+HTTPS adds an HTTPS record to a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.
 The HTTPS record is a special form of the SVCB resource record.

 The priority must be a positive number, the address should be an ip address, either a string, or a numeric value obtained via [IP](../top-level-functions/IP.md).